Beep-Boop-Bopa/Neural-Network-Analysis/README.md

 For LeNet, the accuracy keeps on increasing for both the validation-accuracy curve and test-accuracy.

+#### An observation about noise:

-Another observation: As the LR increases, the loss/accuracy curves become noisy.
+As the LR increases, the loss/accuracy curves become noisy.
 This increasing noise can be most significantly observed in the "blue" validation-loss curves.
 Not saying that the lower the noise the better, but it looks like that as the noise factor gets too high, the accuracy starts dropping.
 There might be some kind of a correlation between this noise and the overall accuracy.

 ## Suggestions for improvements: